Morganiron/morganiron/README.md

 I’m passionate about technology, family, and continuous learning.
 Here’s a bit about me:

 ## 🔭 I’m currently working on:
+- Designing and developing a multi-screen mobile application in MAUI for students to track academic terms, courses, and assessments integrated with a SQLite database
 - Building a personal software engineering portfolio website.
-- Building a cross-platform scheduling app.
 - Developing new skills.

 ## 🌱 I’m currently learning:
-- Software Security & Testing techniques.
+- .NET MAUI
 - Full-stack Web Development.

 ## 👯 I’m looking to collaborate on: